On Feb, 26 2021

 A WFM analyst that focuses only on one or two performance metrics – If you have a WFM analyst on your team that swears by a metric or two as the genesis for all their decisions, it may be time to reevaluate this approach.
 Modern WFM software, especially when aligned with solutions like an automatic call distribution (ACD) system, opens up new and unique datapoints that can significantly align and alter approaches to intraday management, scheduling, and forecasting.

-In short, your WFM analyst or team should be driving innovation within your contact center, not resisting it.
-This role needs to be creative with how they approach agent work habits in order to maximize efficiency.
+In short, your workforce management analyst or team should be driving innovation within your contact center, not resisting it.
+This role needs to be creative with how they approach agent work habits in order to maximize call center efficiency.
 If they aren’t, it can lead to higher costs and decreased agent satisfaction – a dangerous combination that often results in unhappy customers.